 \paragraph{Natural Language Processing.} Gaussian assumptions (that underwrite PC) can be limiting in scenarios where we need to model different distributions, such as categorical distributions or mixture models.
 One such scenario is found in transformer models \cite{Vaswani17}: the attention mechanism encodes a categorical distribution, computed via the softmax activation.
-To this end, it is possible to generalize the definition of the energy of a specific layer, originally defined as the squared distance between the predictions $\u^{\ell}$ and the activities $\x^{\ell}$, to the KL divergence between two probability distributions, with prediction and activities serving as sufficient statistics.
+To this end, it is possible to generalize the definition of the energy of a specific layer, originally defined as the squared distance between the predictions $\u^{\ell}$ and the activities $\x^{\ell}$, to the KL divergence between two probability distributions, with predictions and activities serving as sufficient statistics.
 In detail, the PC model now has the following variational free energy:

 where $\mathcal{X}^{\ell}(x)$ is a probability distribution defined for every layer with sufficient statistics $x$.
 If every distribution is a Gaussian, this is equivalent to the energy defined in Equation~\ref{eq:energy}.
 This generalization allows predictive-coding-based transformers to perform almost as well as standard transformers with the same model complexity \cite{pinchetti2022}.
-In computational neuroscience, the use of hybrid generative models (with discrete and continuous state spaces) is fairly established: see, e.g., \cite{friston2017graphical} for a first principles account of the requisite variational message passing, which can be regarded as a generalisation of PC within the setting of well-defined hierarchical generative models with mixed discrete and continuous states.
+In computational neuroscience, the use of hybrid generative models (with discrete and continuous state spaces) is fairly established: see, e.g., \cite{friston2017graphical} for a first principles account, which can be regarded as a generalization of PC within the setting of well-defined hierarchical generative models with mixed discrete and continuous states.

-\paragraph{Computer Vision.} When processing images, PC has shown promise, particularly, when generalizations that utilize convolutional operators are considered \cite{sledge2021faster,chalasani2014context}.
-Notably, BC-DIM has been shown to work well at extracting higher-level features from natural images and patches when the PC scheme employs convolution instead of matrix multiplications \cite{spratling2017hierarchical}.
-Other promising variants of PC have tackled certain sub-problems in vision, including object recognition and discrimination (using over-complete sparse representations) \cite{principe2014cognitive,chalasani2012temporal}.